 States of emergency

-Information on a state of emergency and a state of local emergency, who can declare them, why they are used and how long they last.
+Who can declare a state of local emergency and a state of emergency, why they’re used and how long they last.

 The Government of Nova Scotia can declare a state of emergency that lasts 14 days.
 A municipal government can declare a state of local emergency that lasts 7 days.
 Citizens are expected to follow instructions during an emergency, and retailers can’t inflate prices of essential items and services.